 Follow these five steps for effective air conditioner cleaning:

-- Clean the Fins: Use a soft brush or a vacuum with a brush attachment to gently clean the delicate metal fins.
-Be careful not to bend them, as this can restrict airflow.
+- Clean the Fins: Use a soft-bristle brush or a vacuum with a soft brush attachment to carefully remove dust from the delicate aluminum fins.
+Be gentle to avoid bending them.

 How Do I Maintain My AC Unit Between Cleanings?